MileHacker Logo

 Photography Ethics

 Generally, photography is acceptable.
-Always seek permission to photograph people.
+Always get consent before taking photos of people.

 Ethical Photo-Taking

-• Always seek permission to photograph people, particularly for kids or religious figures.
+• Always ask permission before photographing individuals, particularly for kids or religious figures.

 • Avoid taking photos in private areas or where signs prohibit it.